flowsa/ohdear/README.md

 Before using the plugin, ensure that you have registered for **Oh Dear** and have access to the API.
 You'll need to configure the plugin to connect with the API by following these steps:

 1. In the **Craft CMS Control Panel**, navigate to **Settings → Plugins** and configure the plugin settings.
 2. Provide the necessary API credentials for Oh Dear to check your site.
 In Oh Dear, go to **Application Health**, navigate to **Settings**.
 In **Setttings**, provide a **Health Report URL** of your current site 'https://your-site-url/actions/ohdear-health-check/webhook/receive'.
-Copy the **Health Report URL** API credentials to your live .env file and save.
+Copy and paste the **Health Report URL** API credentials to your live .env file and save.

 ## Using Oh Dear Health Check